PatrickJS/awesome-angular/README.md

 * [StackBlitz](https://stackblitz.com) - Instant Dev Environments.
 * [CodeSandbox](https://codesandbox.io/s/angular-angular) - An online IDE and prototyping tool for rapid Angular development.
 * [Bugfender](https://bugfender.com/platforms/angular-logging/) - A cloud service to collect logs and Angular errors in Real-Time.
-* [Angular Dev Tools](https://angular.io/guide/devtools/) - Angular DevTools is a Chrome extension that provides debugging and profiling capabilities for Angular applications.
+* [Angular Dev Tools](https://angular.dev/tools/devtools) - Angular DevTools is a browser extension that provides debugging and profiling capabilities for Angular applications.
 * [Scuri Code](https://marketplace.visualstudio.com/items?itemName=gparlakov.scuri-code) - A VS Code extention that will generate and maintain seeds for your unit tests.
 * [Redux DevTools](https://github.com/reduxjs/redux-devtools/) - Can be used in combination with @ngrx/store-devtools to inspect the state of your NgRx app.
 * [Ionic VS Code Extension](https://ionicframework.com/docs/intro/vscode-extension) - Perform various functions that are common to developing an Ionic app, all without leaving your VS Code window.